andrealopezpalomeque/viaje-grupo/docs/overview.md

-# ViajeGrupo - Group Vacation Expense Tracker
+# Text the Check - Group Expense Tracker

 ## Overview
-ViajeGrupo is a **collaborative expense tracking platform** designed for a group of 11 friends traveling together.
+Text the Check is a **collaborative expense tracking platform** designed for a group of 11 friends traveling together.

 **Primary focus:** Frictionless data entry via WhatsApp and real-time visualization via a Nuxt web dashboard.
 The system solves the "who owes who" problem by capturing expenses on the go and providing transparency on the trip budget.